Citigroup (NYSE:C) Announces Earnings Results, Beats Estimates By $0.29 EPS

 Citigroup (NYSE:C – Get Free Report) announced its earnings results on Friday.
-The company reported $1.52 earnings per share for the quarter, topping analysts’ consensus estimates of $1.23 by $0.29, RTT News reports.
-Citigroup had a net margin of 10.24% and a return on equity of 6.80%.
-The business had revenue of $20.14 billion during the quarter, compared to the consensus estimate of $19.27 billion.
-During the same quarter last year, the firm earned $1.50 earnings per share.
-Citigroup’s quarterly revenue was up 8.8% on a year-over-year basis.
+The company reported $1.52 EPS for the quarter, topping the consensus estimate of $1.23 by $0.29, RTT News reports.
+The firm had revenue of $20.14 billion for the quarter, compared to analysts’ expectations of $19.27 billion.
+Citigroup had a return on equity of 6.80% and a net margin of 10.24%.
+The firm’s quarterly revenue was up 8.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $1.50 earnings per share.
 Citigroup updated its FY 2023 guidance to EPS.

 Citigroup Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Friday, August 25th.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, August 25th.
 Stockholders of record on Monday, August 7th were given a dividend of $0.53 per share.
+This represents a $2.12 dividend on an annualized basis and a dividend yield of 5.12%.
+This is an increase from Citigroup’s previous quarterly dividend of $0.51.
 The ex-dividend date was Friday, August 4th.
-This is an increase from Citigroup’s previous quarterly dividend of $0.51.
-This represents a $2.12 annualized dividend and a dividend yield of 5.12%.
-Citigroup’s payout ratio is presently 33.60%.
+Citigroup’s dividend payout ratio (DPR) is 33.60%.

 Citigroup Inc, a diversified financial services holding company, provides various financial products and services to consumers, corporations, governments, and institutions in North America, Latin America, Asia, Europe, the Middle East, and Africa.
 It operates through three segments: Institutional Clients Group (ICG), Personal Banking and Wealth Management (PBWM), and Legacy Franchises.